kubernetes/ingress-nginx/docs/examples/auth/client-certs/README.md

 # Client Certificate Authentication

 It is possible to enable Client-Certificate Authentication by adding additional annotations to your Ingress Resource.

-Before getting started you must have the following Certificates Setup:
+Before getting started you must have the following Certificates configured:

 1. CA certificate and Key (Intermediate Certs need to be in CA)
 2. Server Certificate (Signed by CA) and Key (CN should be equal the hostname you will use)